ryedin/site/_posts/2016-08-11-services-over-software.md

 By integrating these services together, we can get a great experience at fair price without having to write or operate much software.

-Our engineers aren't responsible for setting up, managing and troubleshooting virtual machines, containers, git repos and chat websockets.
+Our engineers aren't responsible for setting up, managing and troubleshooting virtual machines, containers, load balancing software, git repos and chat websockets.
 A trusted service provider is.

 Instead our engineers can focus on writing the software that uniquely defines our businesses.